CyberTrackerConservation/ctdoc/_pages/xlsform/tutorial-2.md

 </table>

 ### 6. Create a track control question
-Create a question in the form which controls the state of the
+Create a question in the form which controls the state of the track timer.